Delphinium barbeyi (Huth) Huth

 How to Grow and Care

-Grow Delphiniums in a sunny area with soil that is consistently moist.
+Grow Delphiniums in a sunny area with consistently moist soil.
 Don't let them dry out.
 Mulch helps retain moisture and keeps roots cool.
 The performance of this specimen is enhanced when growing Delphinium plants in neutral to slightly alkaline soil pH.
 Soil should be well-draining.

 Care of Delphinium should include regular fertilization in spring when the plant begins to grow and during the flowering period.
 Work in well-composted organic material such as rotted cow manure, or use a basic 10-10-10 granular fertilizer.
 Yellowing foliage or stunted growth often indicates the plant needs more fertilizer.

-Native to the interior western United States occurs in Arizona, Colorado, New Mexico, Utah, and Wyoming.
+This species is native to the interior western United States and occurs in Arizona, Colorado, New Mexico, Utah, and Wyoming.

 - Back to genus Delphinium